Management

 Camilla Holm joined PFA on 1 July 2021 coming from a position as CEO of Totalkredit.
 At Totalkredit, she also held the position as executive vice president responsible for Partner Development.
 Before that, Camilla was executive vice president for the asset management area at Nykredit.
 Prior to her employment in the Nykredit Group, Camilla worked as a management consultant at McKinsey & Co. and Deloitte where, for one thing, she was in charge of Deloitte’s strategy department.

-Camilla Holm sits on the board of directors of PFA Bank, Letpension and The Danish Insurance Academy and is a member of the committee under Insurance & Pension Denmark (IPD): Pensionsdirektørforum (Executive forum on pension).
+Camilla Holm sits on the board of directors of Letpension and The Danish Insurance Academy and is a member of the committee under Insurance & Pension Denmark (IPD): Pensionsdirektørforum (Executive forum on pension).

 Camilla Holm holds a MSc. in economics from Aarhus University.